Withdraw Your Child From School Legally, Safely — and Without Paying Unfair Notice Fees

 The risk is on us.
 The only question is: how much longer can you afford to wait?

-— the price of a takeout meal.
+— the price of a Spur burger.
 Potentially saves you thousands in fees you legally don't owe.